 So, she set out to create a brand that simplified natural hair care, and in particular, the dreaded wash day routine.
-Armed with years of experience working as a brand manager, Maeva parlayed her knowledge into creating BREAD.
-After securing a partnership with Sephora, she was able to introduce the brand to consumers.
+Armed with years of experience from working as a brand manager, Maeva parlayed her useful knowledge of brand development into creating BREAD.
+Then, after securing a highly coveted partnership with Sephora, she was able to introduce the brand to consumers.

 We had the pleasure of connecting with Maeva for a chat about this incredible new line, her partnership with Sephora, and much more.

 HH: Can you share a little about how your natural hair journey influenced the creation of your brand?

 MAEVA: It was actually while I was on a trip to the United States.
 I flew from New York to Colorado with a hair relaxer in my suitcase, and when I arrived in Colorado, I opened up my suitcase and discovered the relaxer had exploded over ALL of my clothes.
 I was due for my topup, but was in the middle of nowhere, and didn’t have access to get another one.
 I decided then and there that I was going to stop relaxing my hair.
 At the time, I had been transitioning my skin and body care over to products that were more ‘clean’ and became somewhat more aware of the ingredients in beauty products I was using.